isabella232/advertising-cloud.en/help/privacy/ad-cloud-ccpa-opt-out-of-sale.md

 *Advertisers assigned an Experience Cloud Organization ID (IMS Org ID) only*

 1. Deploy a JavaScript library to retrieve your customer's cookies.
-The same library, AdobePrivacy.js, is used for all Adobe Experience Cloud solutions.
+The same library, `AdobePrivacy.js`, is used for all Adobe Experience Cloud solutions.

    >[!IMPORTANT]
    >
    >Requests to some Adobe Experience Cloud solutions don't require the JavaScript library, but requests to Advertising Cloud require it.

    You should deploy the library on the web page from which your customers can submit opt-out-of-sale requests, such as your company's privacy portal.
-The library helps you retrieve Adobe cookies (namespace ID: gsurferID) so that you can submit these identities as part of opt-out-of-sale requests via the Adobe Experience Platform Privacy Service API.
+The library helps you retrieve Adobe cookies (namespace ID: `gsurferID`) so that you can submit these identities as part of opt-out-of-sale requests via the Adobe Experience Platform Privacy Service API.

 1. Identify your IMS Org ID and make sure it's linked to your Advertising Cloud accounts.